Actuarial and Financial Engineering

 An Actuarial and Financial Engineering programme graduate:

-The programme comprises of the following subjects worth 120 ECTS:
+The Actuarial and Financial Engineering programme comprises the following subjects worth 120 ECTS:

 The following structure of the programme applies to the current academic year.
 To view the most updated version, please visit the University of Tartu Study Information System and choose the next academic year (if available).